vleam/vleam/README.md

 No reason why they shouldn't benefit from a better language, especially when introduced slowly and incrementally, and particularly if it means less Typescript.

+To learn more about how Gleam can do those things, visit [Gleam's language tour](https://tour.gleam.run) if you haven't already.

 Vleam consists of three parts:

 1. A Vite plugin that: